ethereal-nfts/biffy.ai-contracts/README.md

 - +100% Almost (8x unique collections)
 - +250% Perfectionist (10x unique collections)
 ### Heart Competitions
-- Offer minimum of 100k Love to enter line for a Heart.
+- 1 Heart given every 7 days to the contestant who gave the highest Love sacrifice that week.
-- 1 Heart given every 7 days to the contestant who entered with the highest Love Score.
+- Love sacrificed to compete for a Heart is burned permanently.
-- Love Score is Love * (1+days/3).
+- Sacrifice bonus of `sqrt(x)` from all previous sacrifices.
-- Contestants choose which Hearts to contest with their Love Score.
+- 10k mininum Love sacrifice.
-- Failed contestants continue to have their Love Score increase over time, so every contestant will get one of Biffy's Hearts eventually.
+- Multiple sacrifices during the 7 day contest period are additive but do not roll over to the next week.
 ### Bastet's Exchange
 Bastet's Exchange utilizes a token bonding curve to reward early participants while maintaining price stability at high market cap.
 - `p=c*sqrt(x)` bonding curve formula where `p` is Eth/token, `c` is steepness, `sqrt` is square root, and `x` is current supply.